 Yeah that's a bit overkill but pretty cool at the same time.
 10 GPH isnt' enough?
 How many gallons of oil do you have?
 What are your temps like?
 Also you don't mean dimmer switch.
 You want a rheostat.
 Dimmer switches are either on or off.
 If I were you, I would have bought an electric oil pump for a car.

-yea..
+LoL I know.
+I get tested on this sort of thing for school.
+You are correct about what a rheostat is.
+But a dimmer switch still being just switch means it only has 2 positions; on or off.
+They are not the same thing sorry.
+It's a common misunderstaning.yea..
 I dono..
 Im going to just have to wait until it gets here and see what I got to work with.. if not, I got a nice little pump for when my basement fluds.. the price was right..

 rheostat and dimmer switch are the same thing..
 Defination of rheostat "adjustable resistor used in applications that require the adjustment of current or the varying of resistance in an electric circuit.
 The rheostat can adjust generator characteristics, dim lights, and start or control the speed of motors.
 Its resistance element can be a metal wire or ribbon, carbon, or a conducting liquid, depending on the application."

-well ATM (hehe, at the moment) its not good, 45+, because I dont have a powerful enuff pump to move the oil threw the radiator..
+Good to know.
+I was thinking about just tossing my whole computer into a rubbermaid tub filled with veggie oil!
+Just kidding of course.
+It makes sense though.
+I think you are going to find that your pump will be overkill.well ATM (hehe, at the moment) its not good, 45+, because I dont have a powerful enuff pump to move the oil threw the radiator..
 I ordered one thatas 1/2HP that will be here any day, i will post then the temps.. just dunking in oil has absolutly ZERO advantage, you need to cool the oil..